There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Portable Picnic Grills

-There are some pretty fantastic eco-friendly disposable grills on the market these days with 1 – 2 hours of optimum cooking time such as the CASUSGRILL Eco Disposable Grill as well as very portable charcoal tabletop picnic BBQ’s and lightweight, no mess portable gas grills perfect for picnics.
+There are some pretty fantastic eco-friendly disposable grills on the market these days with 1 – 2 hours of optimum cooking time, such as the CASUSGRILL Eco Disposable Grill, as well as very portable charcoal tabletop picnic BBQ and lightweight, no mess portable gas grills perfect for picnics.

 BBQ Picnic Menu Tips

-When it comes to planning a bbq picnic menu, choose thinner or small cuts of meat for faster cooking times and ease of eating.
+When planning a BBQ picnic menu, choose thinner or smaller cuts of meat for faster cooking times and ease of eating.

-Marinated meat on skewers, sausages, minute steaks and butterflied chicken breasts are all bbq picnic-friendly.
-Just remember to keep meat cold and in the shade, so it doesn’t spoil.
+Marinated meat on skewers, sausages, minute steaks, and butterflied chicken breasts are all BBQ picnic-friendly.
+Just keep the meat cold and in the shade so it doesn’t spoil.

 Picnic Drinks

-The thought of lugging a big cooler box loaded with ice along on a picnic is exhausting.
+The thought of lugging a big cooler box loaded with ice on a picnic is exhausting.

-Sure there will be times where that has its place.
-However, for the everyday picnic, there are many ways to enjoy a cold drink, whether it be a crisp white or Rosé, a chilled punch or an icy cold beer without breaking your back.
+Sure, there will be times when that has its place.
+However, for the everyday picnic, there are many ways to enjoy a cold drink, whether a crisp white or Rosé, a chilled punch, or an icy cold beer, without breaking your back.

 Keep Drinks Cool

-Any civilised wine drinking picnicker will have a selection of wine sleeves ready to go in their freezer, such as Vacu Vin’s Rapid Ice Wine Cooler.
+Any civilized wine-drinking picnicker will have a selection of wine sleeves ready to go in their freezer, such as Vacu Vin’s Rapid Ice Wine Cooler.
 Consider one of the very stylish and practical picnic wine cooler bags and wine totes on the market.
 Many even come with a full wine and cheese service set for added versatility.

-It also helps to pop a bottle of white into the freezer for a bit just before leaving – just don’t leave it long enough to freeze, or worse, shatter.
+It also helps to pop a bottle of white into the freezer just before leaving – just don’t leave it long enough to freeze or, worse, shatter.

 Don’t want the faff of keeping whites perfectly chilled?
 Opt for lightly chilled reds instead.
-Think light and breezy Beaujolais, Pinotage, Grenache or Pinot Noir (which are often served too warm anyway).
+Think light and breezy Beaujolais, Pinotage, Grenache, or Pinot Noir (often served too warm anyway).
 I like to think of these varieties as great lunch reds.

 Store ice cubes in a thermos flask for popping into drinks – even your wine at a pinch.
-Some people like to pop frozen grapes into their wine so as not to dilute or change the flavours.
+Some people like to pop frozen grapes into their wine, not to dilute or change the flavors.
 I’m not sure I’m entirely on board with this trick.

 If you prefer to take beer on your picnic, there are plenty of insulated rucksack style coolers capable of carrying up to 30 cans.
 Opt for top loading over front zip style for better stability and access, especially if you pack your food in along with the beer.